Jacques44/node-red-contrib-traffic/README.md

 "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 Please see the License for the specific language governing permissions and limitations under the License.

+## Feedback and Support

+Please report any issues or suggestions via the [Github Issues list for this repository](https://github.com/Jacques44/node-red-contrib-traffic/issues).

+For more information, feedback, or community support see the Node-Red Google groups forum at https://groups.google.com/forum/#!forum/node-red